 At the same time, the judge’s recommendation is not binding on any of the parties.
 It’s just a recommendation and the parties are free to accept or reject the recommendation.
 However, as a practical matter, the judge’s recommendation at a “402 Conference” can carry great weight.
 For a criminal defense lawyer, it gives you a general idea of what the judge thinks of the case and what the judges general attitude is about the strengths and weaknesses of the state’s case.
 As a criminal defense lawyer, you know what your client is likely looking at if the case went to trial and they were found guilty.
 Every judge is different when it comes to the results of a “402 Conference”.
 Some judges will put great pressure on both sides to accept their recommendation.
 Other judges are okay with simply making a recommendation and not putting any pressure on any party to accept or reject it.
 Some judges are so highly respected that prosecutors rarely reject a judge’s recommendation.
 Every judge in every county is different.
 That’s why it’s very important that you make sure that the lawyer that you hire to represent you has experience handling cases before your judge so they know how to deal with a particular judge and how to guide your case through the legal process so that you can obtain a successful resolution of your case.

-Criminal Defense lawyer, James Dimeas, has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
+Criminal Defense lawyer, James Dimeas, has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
 James Dimeas is an award-winning, nationally-recognized, criminal defense attorney.
-James Dimeas has been recognized as a “Best DUI Lawyer” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
-He has been named a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
+James Dimeas was recognized as a “Best DUI Lawyer” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
+James Dimeas was named a “Top 100 Criminal Defense Trial Lawyer” by The National Trial Lawyers.
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Suberb” the highest rating possible for any criminasl defense attorney in the United States.
 James Dimeas is widely respected and is considered to be one of the best criminal defense lawyer in Chicago.